 Yes!
 In this case you might consider private lessons or a mix or private and group lessons, to ensure you have some one-on-one time with an instructor to focus on your specific goals.

 What else can I do while I’m there?

 Join the masses on a pilgrimage to Machu Picchu or enjoy one of the many other nearby treks.
 Cusco is a beautiful city in and of itself, but it’s also the perfect leaping off point for outdoor adventures including rafting, paragliding, eco-tours, bungee jumping, ziplining, and more!
 In other words, plan to sign up for some adventures on weekends (and maybe add some time after your immersion program).

 Yes.
 Please let us know in advance and we’ll arrange this for you.

 I’m a vegetarian – will there be vegetarian food available if I stay with a host family?

 Yes, host families have experience with vegetarians/vegans and various special diets, but please let us know in your application so we can find you the right placement.

 Walking is a great, free option, but buses are also very inexpensive and support staff will provide info on using public transportation or taxis.
 If you plan any excursions during weekends or after your program, buses are usually the way to go.

 How can I stay in touch with friends and family back home?

-You'll have access to a computer room and high-speed internet at school.
+You’ll have access to a computer room and high-speed internet at school.
 We recommend bringing a tablet or other personal device, as computer access can be limited during busy hours, but WiFi is available.
 There are also plenty of internet cafés available throughout Cusco.
-Please note that you may not have wifi at your host family's home, though many homes do.
-Getting on a local phone plan is also an option and we're happy to help with this.
+If you stay longer you might want to pick up a local SIM card.